isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 28. Let me now take members briefly through the steps involved in this procedure.<br>
 <br>a.
 The claimant must first appoint an arbitrator on or before the date of its request for arbitration.

-<br>i.
+i.
 If there is more than one claimant, then all the claimants should make the appointment by agreement.
-ii.
+<br>ii.
 The claimant or claimants must inform the respondent(s) of the appointment and state the appointed arbitrator together with the notice of arbitration.

 <br>b.
 The respondent must then appoint an arbitrator after the receipt of the request for arbitration.

 i.
-Again, if there is more than one respondent, all the respondents need to make or agree to the appointment by agreement. ii.
+Again, if there is more than one respondent, all the respondents need to make or agree to the appointment by agreement.
+<br>ii.
 The respondent must inform the claimant or claimants of the appointment.

-<br>c.
+c.
 Finally, the two appointed arbitrators on both sides will then get together and appoint the third arbitrator, who will be the presiding arbitrator.

 {:start="29"}
 29. However, when parties are unable to come to an agreement on their choice of arbitrator, then the new section 9B(2) provides that the appointing authority must then in that situation and upon the request of any party, appoint all three arbitrators.
 In doing so, the appointing authority is required to have regard to “all relevant circumstances.”
 So, a broad discretion, to consider all the facts, all the matters which arise in the context of that appointment exercise.
 Section 9B(2) also allows for the appointing authority, to consider the choices already made by the parties at that stage, if any, and at what stage the proceedings might be at.